-30. (1) A local authority shall carry out, or cause to be carried out, such monitoring of surface waters and groundwaters at selected measuring points within its functional area as makes it possible to establish the extent of pollution in the waters from agricultural sources and to determine trends in the occurrence and extent of such pollution.

-(2) A local authority shall carry out or cause to be carried out such inspections of farm holdings as is necessary for the purposes of these Regulations and shall aim to co-ordinate its inspection activities with inspections carried out by other public authorities.

-(3) For the purposes of sub-article (2) a local authority shall aim to develop co-ordination arrangements with other public authorities with a view to promoting consistency of approach in inspection procedures and administrative efficiencies between public authorities and to avoid any unnecessary duplication of administrative procedures and shall have regard to any inspection protocol which may be developed by the Minister, following consultation with the Minister for Agriculture, Fisheries and Food.

-(4) A local authority shall, in the exercise of its functions for the purposes of these Regulations-

-(a) consult to such extent as it considers appropriate with the Minister, the Minister for Agriculture, Fisheries and Food, the Agency, the coordinating local authority in the relevant river basin district and such other persons as it considers appropriate, and

-(b) have regard to any recommendations made, and comply with any direction given, to the authority by the Agency in accordance with Article 29.
+- 30. (1) A local authority shall carry out, or cause to be carried out, such monitoring of surface waters and groundwaters at selected measuring points within its functional area as makes it possible to establish the extent of pollution in the waters from agricultural sources and to determine trends in the occurrence and extent of such pollution. - (2) A local authority shall carry out or cause to be carried out such inspections of farm holdings as is necessary for the purposes of these Regulations and shall aim to co-ordinate its inspection activities with inspections carried out by other public authorities. - (3) For the purposes of sub-article (2) a local authority shall aim to develop co-ordination arrangements with other public authorities with a view to promoting consistency of approach in inspection procedures and administrative efficiencies between public authorities and to avoid any unnecessary duplication of administrative procedures and shall have regard to any inspection protocol which may be developed by the Minister, following consultation with the Minister for Agriculture, Food and the Marine. - (4) A local authority shall, in the exercise of its functions for the purposes of these Regulations- - (a) consult to such extent as it considers appropriate with the Minister, the Minister for Agriculture, Food and the Marine, the Agency, Irish Water and such other persons as it considers appropriate, and - (b) have regard to any recommendations made, and comply with any direction given, to the authority by the Agency in accordance with Article 29. - (5) A local authority shall follow the protocol as established by the Minister for furnishing a report of an inspection or inspections to the Department of

-(5) A local authority shall furnish to the Department of Agriculture, Fisheries and Food and such other persons as it considers appropriate a report of an inspection or inspections carried out for the purposes of these Regulations where non-compliance has been detected.
+Agriculture, Food and the Marine and such other persons as it considers appropriate for the purposes of these Regulations where non-compliance has been detected.

-(6) A local authority shall maintain a register of prior investigations carried out, and distances specified, for the purposes of Article 17.
+(6) A local authority shall maintain a register of all prior investigations carried out by the local authority itself or carried out by Irish Water within its jurisdiction, and distances specified, for the purposes of Article 17.